-Discrimination occurs when an individual or a group of people are treated less favourably than others based on a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, sexual orientation.
+Discrimination occurs when an individual or a group of people are treated less favorably than others based on a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, sexual orientation.

-- To a friend.
-Talking things through with someone you trust can sometimes help.
+- To a friend - talking things through with someone you trust can sometimes help.

-- Report and Support.
-Students and staff can report an incident using the University’s Report and Support system.
+- Report and Support - students and staff can report an incident using the University’s Report and Support system.
 You can choose to do this anonymously or you can request support from an advisor.
 If you choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.

-- University Procedure.
-If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.

-1 in 4 people are affected by a mental health problem in any year and it is estimated that around 1 in 5 people have contemplated suicide or self-harm.
+1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

-Take care of yourself.
-It’s important that you take care of yourself.
+- Take care of yourself - It’s important that you take care of yourself.
 If you’ve heard something distressing or if something is troubling you:

 - Student Wellbeing Services provides confidential help and support for students